-Use cable cutters or cut-off disk to trim the excess cable.
+Use cable cutters or electric grinder with cut-off disk to trim the excess cable.
 Grind flush the exposed cable ends with an electric grinder.

 Snap on end caps over the exposed Quick-Connect®SS fittings and the Snug-Grip® Washer-Nuts.
 You're done.